Hyperparameter-Free Out-of-Distribution Detection Using Softmax of Scaled Cosine Similarity: Related Work

 In \cite{vyas2018out}, a method that employs an ensemble of networks and similar input perturbation is proposed, achieving the state-of-the-art performance.
 In the training step of this method, ID classes are split into two sets, one of which is virtually treated as ID classes and the other as OOD classes.
 A network is then trained so that the entropy for the former samples is minimized while that for the latter samples is maximized.
 Repeating this for different $K$ splits of classes yields $K$ leave-out classifiers (i.e., networks).
 At test time, an input $x$ is given to these $K$ networks, whose outputs are summed to calculate ID class scores and an OOD score, where $x$ is perturbed with magnitude $\epsilon$ in the direction of minimizing the entropy.
-In the experiments, $\epsilon$ and the temperature are determined by selecting a particular dataset (i.e., iSUN \cite{xu2015turkergaze}) as the OOD dataset, and OOD detection performance on different OOD datasets is evaluated.
+In the experiments, $\epsilon$, the temperature, and additional hyperparameters are determined by selecting a particular dataset (i.e., iSUN \cite{xu2015turkergaze}) as the OOD dataset, and OOD detection performance on different OOD datasets is evaluated.

 In \cite{lee2018simple}, another method is proposed, which models layer activation over ID samples with class-wise Gaussian distributions.
 It uses the induced Mahalanobis distances to class centroids for conducting the classification as well as OOD detection.
 It employs logistic regression integrating information from multiple layers and input perturbation similar to ODIN, which possesses several hyperparameters.
-For their determination, in addition to the method using explicit OOD samples as in ODIN \cite{liang2017enhancing}, another method is suggested to avoid this potentially unrealistic assumption, which is to create adversarial examples for ID samples and use them as OOD samples, determining the hyperparameters.
-However, even this method is not free of hyperparameters; the creation of adversarial examples needs one (i.e., perturbation magnitude).
+For their determination, it is suggested to use explicit OOD samples, as in ODIN \cite{liang2017enhancing}.
+Another method is additionally suggested to avoid this potentially unrealistic assumption, which is to create adversarial examples for ID samples \cite{goodfellow2015explaining} and use them as OOD samples, determining the hyperparameters.
+However, even this method is not free of hyperparameters; the creation of adversarial examples needs at least one (i.e., perturbation magnitude).
 It is not discussed how to choose it in their paper.